Evelyn "Champagne" King

 Evelyn "Champagne" King (born July 1, 1960) is an American singer.
-Her first hit was disco single "Shame", which was released in 1977 during the height of disco's popularity.
-King had other hits from the early to mid–1980s including "I'm in Love" (1981), "Love Come Down" (1982) and "Your Personal Touch" (1985).
+Her first hit was the disco single "Shame", which was released in 1977, at the height of disco's popularity.
+King had other hits from the early to mid-1980s, including "I'm in Love" (1981), "Love Come Down" (1982), and "Your Personal Touch" (1985).

 Biography

 Life

-Evelyn King was born on July 1, 1960 in The Bronx, New York City to Johnniea and Erik King.
+Evelyn King was born on July 1, 1960, in The Bronx, New York City to Johnniea and Erik King.
 She was raised in Philadelphia.
 She is one of eight children.
-King's childhood nickname was "Bubbles".
+King's childhood nickname was Bubbles.
 Her uncle Avon Long had played the part of Sportin' Life in the first Broadway revival of Porgy and Bess and worked with Lena Horne at the Cotton Club.
 Her father was a back-up singer for groups at Harlem's Apollo Theater.
 Her mother managed a group named Quality Red.

 King was discovered while working with her mother at Philadelphia International Records as an office cleaner.
 Producer Theodore T. Life overheard her singing in a washroom and began coaching her.
 Eventually she signed a production deal with Life's Galaxy Productions and a recording contract with RCA Records.

 In 1990, King married smooth jazz guitarist Freddie Fox.
 In 1997, she lost three family members to various illnesses.
 In 1987 her daughter Johnniea was born with brain damage and other health problems, dying two years later.